jcolag/HollowHolla/README.md

 =======

 The interface is built on [Twitter Bootstrap](http://getbootstrap.com/) v2.3.2 and uses [normalize.css](http://necolas.github.com/normalize.css/3.0.1/normalize.css) v3.0.1, both used under an MIT Public License.
 It also uses Dave Gandy's [Font Awesome](http://fontawesome.io) under the terms of the [SIL OFL 1.1](http://scripts.sil.org/OFL) and CSS code under an MIT Public License.

+The default text fonts are all courtesy of Google Fonts, [Open Sans](https://www.google.com/fonts/specimen/Open+Sans), [Open Sans Condensed](https://www.google.com/fonts/specimen/Open+Sans+Condensed), and [Cherry Cream Soda](https://www.google.com/fonts/specimen/Cherry+Cream+Soda).
+The last seems like it would work as a great logo...just not for the actual title, here, where it just looks blocky, so maybe not for long.

 Errata
 ------